Liuzhengfa88/FLDMN/README.md

 ### Data Augmentation
 We use [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) to generate the transferred samples for both source and target domains, and then train the model with original and transferred images.

+The images before and after augmentation are large to be submitted,

 ## Models
 ### Pre-trained Models
 In our experiments, we used two pre-trained models on ImageNet, i.e., VGG16 and ResNet101.
 Please download these two models from: